-I love cooking, but I can’t do it every night, and my hubby and kids hate leftovers.
-I save time and keep dinner interesting by transforming leftovers into a new meal for another night without starting from scratch.
+Most of us can’t cook elaborate meals every night, but your family may not love leftovers.
+Save time and keep dinner interesting by transforming leftovers into a new meal for another night without starting from scratch.

 For example, Sunday dinner might be salmon, brown rice, and assorted veggies.
-I make extra salmon to use in salmon burgers another night.
-Extra brown rice and veggies become a black bean burrito bowl for Monday with a can of lower sodium, black beans and Pace salsa.
+Cook extra salmon to use in salmon burgers another night.
+Extra brown rice and veggies become a black bean burrito bowl for Monday with a can of lower sodium black beans and Pace salsa.

-Later in the week, I might make a double batch of chicken and serve once with veggies and couscous and another time with pasta topped with Prego Farmers’ Market Tomato Basil Italian sauce.
-Transforming leftovers reduces food waste, saves me time, and keeps dinner delicious and inventive.
+Later in the week, make a double batch of chicken and serve once with veggies and couscous and another time with pasta topped with Prego Farmers’ Market Italian sauce.
+Transforming leftovers reduces food waste, saves time, and keeps dinner delicious and inventive.

 Sign up to get the latest company news.
 Delivered from our family to yours.